Scandalous: The Life and Trials of Aimee Semple McPherson: Productions

 Saving Aimee debuted at the White Plains Performing Arts Center in October 2005.
 The cast featured Carolee Carmello as Aimee and Florence Lacey.
 A revised production, directed by Eric Schaeffer and choreographed by Christopher d'Amboise, opened on April 10, 2007 at the Signature Theatre in Arlington, Virginia for a limited run, with Carolee Carmello again in the title role.

 Four years later, the musical played at the 5th Avenue Theatre in Seattle, Washington, from September 30 to October 29, 2011.
 It was directed by David Armstrong, artistic director at 5th Avenue, with choreography by Lorin Laterro, sets by Walt Spangler and costumes by Gregory A. Poplyk.
 Carmello again played Aimee, with Judy Kaye as Minnie Kennedy, Roz Ryan as Emma Jo Schaffer and Ed Dixon.

 The musical premiered on Broadway at the Neil Simon Theatre, with previews starting on October 13, 2012, and opening officially on November 15, 2012.
-Carmello stars, with George Hearn playing both Aimee's father James Kennedy and a preacher Brother Bob.
-Ed Watts plays Aimee's husband, and Roz Ryan is again Emma Jo.
-Direction and choreography are again by Armstrong and Latarro, sets and costumes are again by Spangler and Poplyk, and lighting is by Natasha Katz.
-The new title of the musical is Scandalous: The Life and Trials of Aimee Semple McPherson.
-The producers include Foursquare Foundation and Dick DeVos, which The New York Times noted are "unusual newcomers", as Foursquare Foundation "provides grants to evangelical churches and ministries."
+Carmello starred again, with George Hearn playing both Aimee's father James Kennedy and a preacher Brother Bob.
+Ed Watts played Aimee's husband, and Roz Ryan was again Emma Jo.
+Direction and choreography was again by Armstrong and Latarro, sets and costumes were again by Spangler and Poplyk, and lighting was by Natasha Katz.
+The new title of the musical was Scandalous: The Life and Trials of Aimee Semple McPherson.
+The producers included Foursquare Foundation and Dick DeVos, which The New York Times noted were "unusual newcomers", as Foursquare Foundation provided "grants to evangelical churches and ministries."

-Scandalous closed on December 9, 2012 after 29 regular performances and 31 previews.
-Difficulties arising from Hurricane Sandy were cited as a contributing factor to the closing.
+Scandalous closed on December 9, 2012 after only 29 regular performances and 31 previews.
+Although The New York Dream Center purchased tickets for area residents affected by Hurricane Sandy (producing an increase of $175,000 in gross sales from the week before), the theater was still only filled to "37.6 percent of capacity during the week" of December 2.
+Despite Kathie Lee Gifford's constant promotion of the show on NBC's "The Today Show," for which she was a host, the show could not "stay afloat".

 Carolee Carmello was nominated for a 2013 Tony Award in the category of Best Performance By An Actress In A Leading Role in A Musical and for a Drama Desk Award as Outstanding Actress in a Musical.
 The cast recording was released in 2013.